 Remember:

-• Always supervise your child and hold their hand when walking to and from the bus stop or interchange and when crossing the road until they are at least 10
+• Always supervise your child and hold their hand when walking to and from the bus stop/interchange and when crossing the road until they're at least 10 years old.

 • Encourage your child to take a seat quickly when they get on the bus and to buckle up if the bus has seatbelts.

-Talk to your children about Stop!
+Talk to your children about using Stop!
 Look!
 Listen!
-Think! every time they cross the road:
+Think! every time they cross the road.

 Drivers

-We know that because of their sheer size and mass, buses cause severe outcomes for other road users in crashes.
-Buses can't stop quickly and drivers should:
+We know that because of their large size and mass, buses cause severe outcomes for other road users in crashes.
+Buses can't stop quickly, so drivers should:

 Bicycle riders

-• If you are overtaking a bus, avoid passing it when it is turning - buses can take up more than one lane when they turn
+• If you're overtaking a bus, avoid passing it when it's turning – buses can take up more than one lane when they turn

 • Be aware of a bus’s blind spots at the front, rear and sides of the bus